marcoalopez/PyRockWave/README.md

 *Copyright © 2025 Marco A. Lopez-Sanchez*

 > [!WARNING]
 >  _The information on this website and in the script documentation is provided without any warranty of any kind, either expressed or implied, and may include technical inaccuracies or typographical errors; the author reserves the right to make changes or improvements to the content of this website and the script documentation at any time without notice.
 This website and its documentation are not responsible for the content of external links.
-Notebook contents under [Creative Commons Attribution license CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) and codes under GNU General Public License v3 (https://www.gnu.org/licenses/gpl-3.0.en.html) unless otherwise indicated._
+Notebook content is licensed under [Creative Commons Attribution license CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) and codes are licensed under GNU General Public License v3 (https://www.gnu.org/licenses/gpl-3.0.en.html) unless otherwise noted._

 _Hosted on GitHub Pages — This website was created with [Typora](https://typora.io/)_